SumoLogic/sumologic-otel-collector/docs/Migration.md

 ## Cloud Based Management

-This section describes migration steps for sources managed from cloud.
+This section describes migration steps for Sources managed from the Cloud.

 ### Local File Source

 #### Overall example

-Below is an example of an Open Telemetry configuration for local file source
+Below is an example of an OpenTelemetry configuration for a Local File Source.

 ```yaml
 extensions: